Programs and Partners

 Do you send out newsletters?
 Can I receive them via email?

 WAR, Int’l sends out regular updates via mail and email.
 Due to their sensitive and confidential nature, you will not see them online and must request to be put on our mailing list.
 To do so, please send your name, address, and email address to email@example.com or call us at 616-855-0796.
 If you provide an email address, you will by default receive your newsletters via email.
 If you prefer to receive the printed version, please indicate that and be sure to provide your mailing address.
+Providing us with your mailing address will also allow us to send you information via email regarding WAR events in your area.

 How can I get involved?